colinta/StrangeCase/README.md

 * Index pages' URLs do not include the filename.
 This means they have the same name as the folder they index.
 That's good, right?

+* To tap into jinja (add filters, add extensions) you can provide a `config.py` file that defines `ENVIRONMENT`.
+  You can also define `CONFIG`, and you can register node processors.
+This part is complicated enough to deem it's own section down below.

 Now for the easy stuff!